arras-energy/gridlabd-old/docs/Module/Residential/Apartment.md

 complex parking_charger_capacity[kVA];
 ~~~

-This parameters determines the charging capacity of a charger.
+This parameters determines the charging capacity of each charger.

 ### `parking_charger_count`